 Please note that you do not need to gather transcripts and recommendations, or to have taken any required entrance exams, before applying.
 These items can come to SBU directly from the colleges, persons and testing agencies involved and we’ll keep track of them and match them up with your application.

 There is no fee to complete the online application.
 Please be sure to check out SBU’s graduate financial aid opportunities.

 (Click on a program below to go to our Applicant Portal, where you can create a graduate account, receive more information and apply for admission.)

 Admission to the SBU School of Graduate Studies is offered to students perceived to possess the academic and personal qualities necessary for success.

 The admission committee makes this determination after a careful review of all aspects of an application:

 - other items (if requested by program director)

 - GMAT or GRE (if required by program)

 SBU reviews applications on a rolling basis.
 To ensure a thorough review, your application should be delivered to the Office of Graduate Admissions at least 20 days before the desired start date.

-Notification of applicants The Office of Graduate Admissions will provide applicants with written notification of the committee’s decision.
+The Office of Graduate Admissions will provide applicants with written notification of the committee’s decision.
 Admitted students will receive information regarding course selection and related matters, along with a form to return to SBU to confirm enrollment (needed for course registration).